ProAccess/place-image/readme.md

 `width=40%`

-#### Space images properly

-Avoid placing floated images too close together.
+#### Avoid placing floated images too close together

 Whenever the pandoc converter encounters a floated image too close to a top or bottom margin, it will move the image, which may unexpectedly cause overlap with another image; Armageddon may follow.

 ### Repairing defective text-wraps

 #### Vertical wrap accuracy issue

-There is a known issue with respect to wrapfig’s text-wrap accuracy.
+There is a known issue with respect to pandoc/wrapfig’s text-wrap accuracy.
 After you’ve generated a latex or pdf document, it’s common to find some floated images with extra blank space below the image or the image extending into wrapped text below.
-This is because wrapfig *guesses* the equivalent number of blank lines needed to match the height of the image — and sometimes it guesses wrong.
-Should this problem occur, you may enter a ‘pdf_adjust_lines’ parameter to try different equialent line heights for that image, e.g., “10”, “15”, etc., until you are satisfied.
+This is because pandoc *guesses* the equivalent number of blank lines needed to match the height of the image — and sometimes it guesses wrong.

+Should this problem occur, you may enter a ‘pdf_adjust_lines’ parameter to try different equialent line heights for that image, e.g., “10”, “15”, etc., until the wrap height is correct.
 Here’s an example of using the ‘pdf_adjust_lines’ parameter:

 `![My caption](my-image.jpg){position=float-right width=40% cap_label="My Figure" pdf_adjust_lines=12}`

-### Floated image near a table causing left/right margins to move
+### Floated image near a table causing left or right margin to move

 A wrapped image that causes text from a table to float around it may cause a margin below it to change.
 Move or resize the image to ensure